patrivet/patrivet/README.md

 ### Some previous work ⌨️
 - [TennisClubLadder](https://github.com/patrivet/TennisClubLadder) - a tennis ladder league tracking app, which was I build over a week using Express.js, MongoDB, React and Sass.
-- [SteamWreck](https://github.com/patrivet/SteamWreck), which recommends a Steam users next games to play, and was built by a team of 4 over 2 weeks, using Express.js, MongoDB, Mongoose, React with Typescript and Sass.
+- [SteamWreck](https://github.com/patrivet/SteamWreck), which recommends a Steam users next games to play, and was built by a team of 4 over 2 weeks, using Express.js, MongoDB, Mongoose, React with TypeScript and Sass.

 ### Some of my current favourites technologies are  💻